Save A Lot: Transition to wholesale model, 2020–2023

 In August 2023, Save-a-Lot revealed that the remaining 18 stores that it operated directly were to be acquired by Leevers Supermarkets.
 Leevers is an employee-owned company that also operate Leevers Locavore, El Mercado De Colorado, and had already been operating 29 Save-a-Lots.
 As of February 2024, Leevers Supermarkets operated a total of 52 Save-a-Lots (14 in Colorado, 20 in the mid-Atlantic, and 18 in the greater St Louis area).

+Corporate Fallout, 2026

+Save-a-Lot severed ties with franchisee Yellow Banana, putting seven Chicago stores on track to close July 25, 2026.
+The collapse followed the CEO's death, heavy debts, and a 26% drop in SNAP sales.
+The closures threaten a $13.5 million city grant meant to fight food deserts.